AbdulRehmanUNI/LeetCode/README.md

 # LeetCode
 Solving the LeetCode problems

-I archive the solutions to the problems o leetcode that I attempt
+I archive the solutions to the problems on leetcode that I have attempted